yasu24/Telling-Story-with-Data/final-project-part2.md

 Therefore, I will include this point where possible, and remove it from the anticipated changes below.

+Also, I might consider adding direct links to Tableau or other tools rather than putting the screenshot.

 | Research synthesis                       | Anticipated changes for Part 3                                                  |
 |------------------------------------------|---------------------------------------------------------------------------------|
 | Some participants found it challenging to understand using the Shorthand version. | Transition to GitHub Story Format for better clarity. |